Man Utd news: 'He's happy now' - Ole Gunnar Solskjaer hints at change in Paul Pogba after match-winning performance | Goal.com

 The former striker also re-emphasised his commitment to recapturing the United philosophy made famous by Sir Alex Ferguson, and suggested that his first two wins were a good way to start.

-He said: “You need momentum.
+“You need momentum.
 The next two games will be massive for us.
-Coming into those games with confidence is great.
+Coming into those games with confidence is great," he stated.

 "This is Manchester United.
 When you score a first, you want a second.
 When you score a second, you want a third.
 We wanted a clean sheet.